Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization: Introduction

 \paragraph{Stochastic methods.} Stochastic bilevel optimization remains less explored. \citet{JalilzadehEtAl2024} developed an iterative regularization-based stochastic extragradient algorithm, requiring $O(1/\epsilon_f^4)$ and $O(1/\epsilon_g^4)$ stochastic gradient queries to achieve $\epsilon$-optimality for both objectives. \citet{CaoEtAl2023} extended the projection-free framework of \citet{JiangEtAl2023} to the stochastic setting.
-Their methods achieve $\tilde{O}(t^{-1})$ convergence rate when the noise distributions have finite support, and $O(t^{-1/2})$ convergence rates under sub-Gaussian noise.
-However, their method requires linear optimization over intersections of $X$ with halfspaces.
+Their methods achieve $\tilde{O}(t^{-1})$ convergence rate when the noise distributions have finite support, and $\tilde{O}(t^{-1/2})$ convergence rates under sub-Gaussian noise.
+However, their method requires linear optimization over intersections of $X$ with a halfspace.
 In contrast, our work relaxes this requirement by relying solely on linear optimization over the base set $X$.

 \paragraph{Other methods and bilevel problem classes.} Several alternative approaches exist for simple bilevel optimization, including sequential averaging schemes \citep{SabachEtAl2017,ShehuEtAl2021,MerchavSabach2023}, sublevel set-based methods \citep{BeckSabach2014,CaoEtAl2024,ZhangEtAl2024,GongEtAl2021}, accelerated algorithms \citep{samadi2024achieving,wang2024near,chen2024penalty,CaoEtAl2024} and primal-dual strategies \citep{ShenLingqing2023}.
-These methods are less closely related to our framework and do not address the stochastic setting.
+These methods are less related to our framework and do not address the stochastic setting.
 More general bilevel problems have seen considerable attention, particularly in Stackelberg game formulations where the upper and lower levels model leader-follower dynamics \citep{ghadimi2018approximation, chen2021closing, khanduri2021near, ji2021bilevel, dagreou2022framework, kwon2023fully, yang2023achieving, lu2024first}.
 Recent extensions include contextual bilevel optimization with exogenous variables \citep{yang2021provably, hu2023contextual, thoma2024contextual} and problems with functional constraints at the lower level \citep{KaushikYousefian2021, petrulionyte2024functional}.
-In contrast, our focus is restricted to the stochastic convex formulation of simple bilevel problems.
+Our focus in this paper, however, is restricted to the stochastic simple bilevel problems.